Dictionary domainTrack A

 Discussion paper

-A scholarly document — published by institutions, learned societies, think-tanks, or government bodies — that presents an argued perspective, policy proposal, or position for community deliberation, sometimes formally inviting structured response.
+A scholarly document — published by institutions, learned societies, think-tanks, or government bodies — that presents an argued perspective, policy proposal, or position for community deliberation, sometimes formally inviting a structured response, rather than reporting original empirical research findings for the first time.

 Working paper

-A scholarly document circulated through institutional working-paper series (e.g., NBER, IZA, CEPR), academic websites, or repositories, presenting research in progress for community feedback prior to (or sometimes instead of) formal peer review and journal publication.
+A scholarly document circulated through an institutional working-paper series (such as NBER, IZA, or CEPR), an academic website, or a repository, presenting research in progress for community feedback prior to — or sometimes instead of — formal peer review and journal publication.
+The defining feature is dissemination through an established institutional series with its own numbering and identity, distinct from a one-off self-posted draft.

 Conference abstract